Dehumidifier: Conventional air conditioners

-Spray dehumidifiers
+Spray

 When water is chilled below the atmospheric dew point, atmospheric water will condense onto it faster than water evaporates from it.
 Spray dehumidifiers mix sprays of chilled water and air to capture atmospheric moisture.
 They also capture pollutants and contaminants like pollen, for which purpose they are sometimes called "air washers".

-Makeshift dehumidifiers
+Makeshift

 Because window air conditioner units have condensers and expansion units, some of them can be used as makeshift dehumidifiers by sending their heat exhaust back into the same room as the cooled air, instead of the outside environment.
 If the condensate from the cooling coils is drained away from the room as it drips off the cooling coils, the result will be room air that is drier but slightly warmer.

 However, many window air conditioners are designed to dispose of condensate water by re-evaporating it into the exhaust air stream, which cancels out the air humidity decrease caused by the condensation of moisture on the cooling coils.
 To be effective as a dehumidifier, an air conditioner must be designed or modified so that most or all of the water that condenses is drained away in liquid form, rather than re-evaporated.
 Even if condensate is drained, a modified air conditioner is still less efficient than a single-purpose appliance with a design optimized for dehumidification.
 Dehumidifiers are designed to pass air directly over the cooling coils and then the heating coils in a single efficient pass through the device.

 In addition, most air conditioners are controlled by a thermostat which senses temperature, rather than a humidistat that senses humidity and is typically used to control a dehumidifier.
 A thermostat is not designed for the control of humidity, and controls it poorly if at all.